BA(Hons) Culture, Media and Creative Industries

 Placements

-In the summer break of Year two you’ll take a compulsory work placement for up to 20 days or equivalent.
-You’ll source the placement yourself with support from your course lecturers and UWE Bristol’s career service.
+In the summer break of Year two, you'll have the option to do a work placement for up to 20 days or equivalent.
+You'll source the placement yourself with support from your course lecturers and UWE Bristol's Careers Service.

 In previous years students have completed their work placement at companies such as the BBC, Sky Sports TV, the National Trust and Disney Productions.

-You’ll also get to work with external partners in your final year as part of the compulsory Creative Cultural Industries Work Placement module.
+You'll also have the option to work with external partners in your final year as part of the Creative and Cultural Industries Work Placement module.

 If you choose the four-year (sandwich) course, you'll spend a year away from the University on a work placement after Year two.
 Your placement will be at least 26 weeks long and relevant to your course.